 So it will be as it always has been, again.

-Money makes money, and those willing to invest will reap the rewards for paying for advertising.
+Money makes money.
+Those willing to invest will reap the rewards of paying for advertising.

 Whatever you want to call it fair, fake, or foul, it’s all paid advertising.

 Update: Amazon has now introduced a $50.00 spend minimum to stop fake book reviews.